 - Peel and cut the potatoes into small cubes (cut in half or leave them whole if you use baby potatoes).

-- Mix well, transfer to a bowl and let them cool.
+Mix well and transfer to a bowl.
+Let them cool.

 - When cooled add the rest of the ingredients and the rest of the dressing and mix gently.